952342 Planting design and horticultural ecosystem management

 4. Naturalistic planting design process

-5. Final expert talk
+5. Presentation and final expert talk

 Students have to do their individual studies and preparations in the extent of 50 hours.